Essential oils may help reduce the appearance of scars. They work by regenerating the skin cells of damaged skin.

 The rejuvenating effect of cedar wood oil shows potential in treating skin conditions including scars.
-It has been shown to reduce inflammation and has a pain-relieving effect.
+It has been to reduce inflammation and has a pain-relieving effect.
 Cedar wood oil is also useful in treating acne.
 More research is needed to confirm and expand upon these findings.

 You may start to see results after a month of consistent use.
 Cedar wood has the potential to cause allergic reactions.